HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-components.md

 ---

 ## Arduino
+![Arduino]({{site.baseurl }}/assets/boards/uno.JPG)

 Arduino will be the microcontroller that will be controlling your robot.
-![Arduino]({{site.baseurl }}/assets/boards/uno.JPG)

-We have a LOT of components to help you make your design a reality.
-For a full list of the components we have available to you, you can see our [Lab Inventory](https://github.com/CareEvolution/nodebots-unleashed-codemash-docs/blob/master/inventory.md).
-Most of these components have a nice Johnny-Five abstraction.
-Some components that are particularly interesting:
+These can be purchased on [Amazon](http://www.amazon.com/LANMU%C2%AE-Atmega328p-Atmega16u2-Version-Arduino/dp/B00SF28U7A?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o01_s01)

 ## Servos
 ![Servos]({{ site.baseurl }}/assets/components/servo.jpg)